 Hi there.
 My name is Jon and for the last year, my friend Chris and I have been doing a monthly movie podcast called Cinema Dual, where we talk about a pair of movies around a theme of our choosing.
 Nice and simple.
 Well, we watch movies more often than we can talk about movies...
 Continue Reading →

-On this episode of Cinema Dual, Jon and Chris talk about a pair of experimental movies from filmmaker William Greaves.
+On this episode of Cinema Dual, Jon and Chris chill out while talking about the films of Jim Jarmusch.

 Being Bonus Film #3 for Hooptober 2021 For the final review of Hooptober 8.0 we have a wicked little piece courtesy of Cartoon Network.
 On the night of Halloween 1999 the channel ran a Scooby Doo marathon, and interspersed between the episodes was The Scooby-Doo Project, a parody of The Blair Witch Project that takes...
 Continue Reading →

 Being Bonus Film #2 for Hooptober 2021 The second bonus film for Hooptober 8.0 is an early Amicus picture called The Skull.
 Amicus is kind of the lower rent little brother of Hammer, which isn't to say they were bad: their speciality was really more the anthology film.
 The Skull feels a lot like them...
 Continue Reading →